gjacuna/acuname/content/posts/toilet-paper.md

 So I thought *“to hell with django, I can learn another time”* and somehow decided a php framework would be a better idea.
 I fooled around with some nano frameworks and got myself up to date with the latest php developments, but got no closer to having anything on [toiletpaperorientation.org](http://toiletpaperorientation.org/).

 After those very “productive“ nights I finally saw the light and focused on delivery.
-I got the simplest and freest html template I liked, put together some php scripts to handle voting and captchas, uploaded everything to godaddy (yes, it was the fastest and easiest that time), and finally had a working website.
+I got the simplest and freest html template I liked, put together some php scripts to handle voting and captchas, uploaded everything to godaddy (yes, it was the fastest and easiest at the time), and finally had a working website.

 It was a long long very long journey for this platform to come to life, maybe more than it was necessary.
 Although it’s a tiny fraction of what I had originally envisioned, it’s there, in the wild, gathering votes.
 I learned about django, php, captchas, and deploying to heroku, but mostly, I learned about myself.